Professional edition active

 • Prevention of head injury

-These measures, with control of blood pressure, cholesterol levels, and plasma glucose levels, also tend to reduce risk of cardiovascular disorders.
-Some evidence suggests that these measures may reduce risk of dementia, but this effect has not been proved.
+These measures, with control of blood pressure, cholesterol levels, and plasma glucose levels, also reduce the risk of cardiovascular disorders.
+Some evidence suggests that these measures may reduce risk of dementia (1).

 • Learning new things (eg, a new language, a new musical instrument)